jhagdu/ansible-role-awsInfra4Hadoop/README.md

 AWSInfra4Hadoop
 ===============

-Ansible Role to create a AWS Infrastructure for Kubernetes MultiNode Cluster
+Ansible Role to create a AWS Infrastructure for Hadoop MultiNode Cluster

 Requirements
 ------------